-When referring to a computer expansion card or memory module, seated refers to how the card is placed into a slot.
-When properly seated, the card is securely connected to the computer and none of the card is out of the slot.
+With a computer expansion card or memory module, seated refers to how the card is placed into a slot.
+When properly seated, the card is securely connected to the computer, and none of the card is out of the slot.
 When a card is not properly seated, part of the card is out of the slot.
-If the expansion card or memory module is not properly seated the computer will not detect the card, not boot, or cause other random errors.
+If the expansion card or memory module is not properly seated, the computer will not detect the card, not boot, or cause other random errors.

-Usually, it is impossible to see if a card or module is properly seated.
-Therefore, the best way to verify if an expansion card or memory module is properly seated in a computer is to remove the card or module and then re-insert it into the computer.
+Usually, it is impossible to see if a card or module is properly seated in a computer.
+The best way to verify an expansion card or memory module is properly seated is to remove and re-insert the card or module.

-Note: When inside the computer and handling any computer hardware, make sure you are aware of ESD and its potential dangers.
+When inside the computer and handling any computer hardware, be aware of ESD (electrostatic discharge) and its potential dangers.

 What causes a card to become loose?